Work in prison

 FYI

-A worker prisoner who is on standby may also benefit from a time compensation, which shall be fixed as follows:
+A detained worker who is on standby duty may also benefit from a time compensation, which shall be fixed as follows:

 The working time of the inmate worker counts for his right to retirement (old-age insurance) and supplementary pension (Ircantec).

-The working prisoner also benefits from health, maternity, disability and death insurance and is covered in the event of illness or occupational disease.
+The working prisoner also benefits from sickness, maternity, invalidity and death insurance and is covered in the event of illness or occupational disease.

 FYI

 Since 1er july 2025, the worker inmate may receive daily allowances in the event of an occupational disease.
-The same applies to women who experience medical difficulties related to their pregnancy during detention.
+The same applies to women who encounter medical difficulties related to their pregnancy during their detention.

 Please note

-The detainee cannot benefit from the activity premium while in prison.
+The inmate cannot benefit from the activity premium while in prison.

 The work structure must meet certain obligations.